NORTH CAROLINA IN THE FRENCH & INDIAN WAR

 "A good and Substantial Building of the Dimentions following (that is to say) The Oblong Square fifty three feet by forty, the opposite Angles Twenty four feet and Twenty-two, In height Twenty four and a half feet as by the Plan annexed Appears, The Thickness of the Walls which are made of Oak Logs regularly Diminished from sixteen Inches to Six, it contains three floors and there may be discharged from each floor at one and the same time about one hundred Muskets the same is beautifully scituated in the fork of Fourth Creek a Branch of the Yadkin River."

 Fort Dobbs was the only permanent frontier provincial fort in the colony of North Carolina.
+Construction began in late 1755 and was completed one year later.
 It served as the military headquarters for the frontier company (approximately fifty men) as well as a safe-haven for settlers.

 The fort was attacked on the night of February 27, 1760 when more than sixty Cherokees were repelled.
 The garrison suffered two men wounded, as well as having one colonial boy killed.
 The Cherokee were reported to have lost 10-12 men killed and wounded.
 Waddell described the encounter in a dispatch to Governor Dobbs: